|

 programs.
 He is seen as a synergist, teacher of teachers, an organizational

-this view, the school administrator is less
+mores.
+In this view, the school administrator is less a bureaucrat

-manage an organization with fixed positions to be filled
+than just manage an organization with fixed positions to be filled

 by replaceable, standardized parts.
-This type of administrator
+This type of administrator needs

-needs more than training in scheduling classes,
+more than training in scheduling classes, disciplining students,

-an organization.
-He needs professional assistance in identifying
+increasing efficiency and managing an organization.
+He needs professional

-and interpreting differences and
+assistance in identifying and interpreting differences and likenesses

-likenesses among individuals and groups.
-Further, he needs
+among individuals and groups.
+Further, he needs guidance on how to

-guidance on how to organize collective efforts toward positive
+organize collective efforts toward positive ends.

 A key function of such an administrative role is to develop an administrative

-process that is capable of accommodating to the complex and
+process that is capable of accommodating to the complex and dynamic

-to adapt to constantly changing circumstances.
-The new breed
+of new variables, allowing the programs to adapt to constantly changing

-of administrator is, therefore, in a –variable-generating” role, and must possess the personal
+circumstances.
+The new breed of administrator is, therefore, in a “variable-generating” role,

-qualifications and expertise necessary to carry out such a role.
+to carry out such a role.

 Since the variable-generating role implies an adaptive, innovative,